 The guitar is also very very heavy.
 You can just feel it on your quads like you are really struggling to keep it at a fixed position.

 Many people commented on this video as I didn’t know how to tune up a guitar.
-I find it really funny actually, as I managed to tune hundreds of guitars, recorded videos of them (almost takes an hour per guitar), edited them, and uploaded them.
+I find it really funny actually, as I managed to tune hundreds of guitars, recorded videos of them (almost takes two hours per guitar), edited them, and uploaded them.
 But I failed on this guitar and forgot to tune it up.

 People should understand that the craftsmanship of the frets makes the most difference in terms of sound and playability.
 Those frets are so big that when you use the same pressure that you have used for a decade, it goes out of tune momentarily.